-Berlin’s Friedrichstadt Palast is the world’s biggest theatre stage, and the VIVID Grand Show (which cost 12 MILLION euro to produce, by the way) is one of the most popular things to do in Berlin regardless of the season.
+Berlin’s Friedrichstadt Palast is the world’s biggest theatre stage, and the ARISE Grand Show is one of the most popular things to do in Berlin regardless of the season.
 It’s an international-level considered on-par with the kind you’d see in Las Vegas.

 This venue is conveniently located next to one of the main stations in Berlin, making it ultra easy to reach even if Berlin’s weather isn’t on your side!
 I used to work across the street from this venue and can vouch that it is extremely popular year round.

-Click here to check availability for tickets to the VIVID Grand Show at Friedrichstadt Palast.
+Click here to check availability for tickets to the ARISE Grand Show at Friedrichstadt Palast.

 Did you know that Hitler once commissioned an enormous airport, with enough space to hold events with ONE MILLION spectators…but never once set foot inside?